 - Conducts surveys to see which technologies will win out

-Everyone says their expert, but we actually are
+Everyone says they’re expert, but we actually are

 Rethink has been consulting and publishing since 2002 and before that its principals have been involved in this business since the 1980s.
-We have witnessed the decline of the mainframe and proprietary server architectures – and the emergence of the PC, the Internet and smart phone, smart TV and now the smart home.
+We have witnessed the decline of the mainframe and proprietary server architectures – and the emergence of the PC, the Internet and smart phone, smart TV and now the smart home and smart city.

 Our philosophy is simple.
-Assessing technology is not rocket science and requires experience, perspective, and understanding where technology is right now and what it will do in its next generation.
-Our longevity gives us an understanding of how markets develop, age and die and we can spot which of these phases an industry is in.
+Assessing technology is not rocket science.
+It requires experience, perspective, and understanding where technology is right now and what it will do in its next generation.
+Our longevity gives us an understanding of how markets develop, age and die and we can spot which of these phases an industry is currently in.